 I am self educated.
 I don't mean that I invented the techniques I use.
 What I mean is that I look at the paintings of artists who inspire me, seeking out artists I can learn from and studying with them.
 Richard Schmid and Jeremy Lipking are two contemporaries that I have been fortunate to work with.

-I am represented by Mountain Galleries in Banff, Jasper and Whistler.
+I am represented by Mountain Galleries in Banff, Jasper, Whistler and Stratford.

 Sign up to hear about workshops, shows and new work.